eli-pavlov/vagrant-kubernetes-EZ/README.md

 ## :star2: About the Project
 The purpose of this project is to deploy a fully functional Kubernetes cluster on a single machine using VirtualBox and Vagrant.</br>
 Creating customized Kubernetes cluster within minutes using one command only - "vagrant up".</br>
-This is not a "minkube" or "light" Kubernetes - but a full featured kubeadm install.
+This is not a "minkube" or "light" Kubernetes - but a full featured "Kubeadm" install.

 After having to go through the process of creating Kubernetes clusters multiple times on my machine, I wanted to make </br> the process as automated, streamlined and effortless as possible.
 While there are many Vagrant boxes and repos out there,</br>
 the majority are outdated, and I could not find a deployment I could easily customize for my needs.